Magnesium for Muscle Recovery: How It Works & How to Use It

 Before Bed for Better Sleep

 Taking magnesium before bed can improve sleep quality and promote relaxation.
-Known for its ability to support the nervous system, magnesium helps regulate melatonin, the hormone responsible for sleep cycles, making it easier to fall asleep and stay asleep throughout the night.
+Known for its ability to support the nervous system, magnesium regulates melatonin, the hormone responsible for sleep cycles, making it easier to fall asleep and stay asleep throughout the night.

 Post-Workout for Faster Recovery